 In spite of the high Generation Z reliance on technology, people in this group care more about retail basics than about the bells and whistles of shiny apps and capabilities.
 For two-thirds of Generation Z shoppers, the most important factors when choosing one brand over another are quality, product availability, and value.
 65% want real value for their money, with discounts, coupons, and a rewards program from the brand they follow.

 Establishing trust with Gen Z-ers is vital when brands try to engage them as future customers.
 If a brand does not demonstrate sufficient diligence and transparency in handling personal data, Gen Z-ers are unlikely to share information or buy products from it.
 Studies on Generation Z online shopping habits show that factors like clear terms and conditions in how information is used, what data is collected, and incentives in return for access to personal information are important to this cohort.

 If marketers want to sell their brand to Gen Z, it’s even more critical to build a body of consistently positive online reviews than it would be when targeting other cohorts.
-Other ways to impress this generation is to use effective influencers and build an engaging social media presence.
+Other ways to impress this generation is to use top-ranked influencer marketing platforms to find the right individuals and build an engaging social media presence.
 46% of Gen Z currently follow more than 10 influencers on social media, while 73% follow at least one brand and 52% follow three or more.

 Generation Z already exerts a significant direct or indirect influence on consumption, which will only increase in the next few years as more Gen Z-ers come into the workforce.